 3.3.7 Infrastructure Transport Layer

 The Infrastructure messages are used by SIF to encapsulate and transfer the data objects.
-They form a messaging application program interface (API) which is expressed in XML.
+They form a messaging application program interface (API) expressed in XML.

-It is a design objective to express the entire Infrastructure API in XML and not to have dependencies upon any underlying transport layer to provide functionality other than the transportation of the XML from client to server and back.
+The entire Infrastructure API is expressed in XML and does not have dependencies upon any underlying transport layer to provide functionality other than the physical movement of the XML from client to server and back.
 This ensures that the Infrastructure messages can be carried over a variety of communication transports.

+Figure 23: Infrastructure Transport Layer

 The infrastructure depends upon the transport layer to provide a reliable connection to move messages back and forth from client and server.
-The transport layer is also responsible for providing data security by means of data encryption and authentication of the client and server.
-Some transport layers even provide data compression, which is an important factor when processing a large volume of XML messages.
+The transport layer is also responsible for providing transport level security by means of data encryption and authentication.
+Some transport layers even provide data compression, which can be an important factor when processing a large volume of XML messages.

 By delegating the authentication, compression, and encryption to the transport layer, it makes the user interface to the transport simpler.
 A client that wishes to send an infrastructure message assembles the message in XML and then hands it off to the transport layer for delivery.
 The transport layer takes the XML message and transfers it to the server where it is taken from the transport layer and processed.